grantj-re3/FlindersDSpace-OrcidCIA/README.md

      "handles" table for handle; where there are potentially many handles records for one details record).
 3. Easy to decommission later (ie. just disable the javascript).
+4. Metadata remains unchanged, hence no impact on harvesters and web crawlers.

 ## Solution 3 - Modify the DSpace Java source code & add custom database table